Note: Because it’s National Pollinator’s Week, this post has been updated and republished.

 Things that can be done to help the honey bees include:

-- Becoming knowledgeable about the pesticides that are being used, and making sure that we’re not using any of the systemic pesticides that are harming the honey bees
+♦ Become knowledgeable about the pesticides that are being used, and make sure you’re not using any of the systemic pesticides that are harming the honey bees

 SUPPORT BEES IN YOUR GARDEN!